 Just because you’re outside hiking in the rain doesn’t mean you have to be soaked to the bones.
 Make sure you are covering yourself and your kiddo from head to toe in waterproof gear.
-With careful planning and the right accessories to keep you warm and dry, you and your kiddo can enjoy your hikes and playing in the rain longer.
+With careful planning and the right accessories to keep you warm and dry, you and your kiddo can enjoy your hikes and play in the rain longer.

 1. Go beyond the raincoat